‘The 100’ Ending Explained: What Happened To Clarke And Her Friends?

 Was The Series Canceled?

 Season seven of ‘The 100‘ was largely considered to be a polarizing season among fans, especially when it came to Raven and Clarke’s story.
-With the series finale, Jason Rothenberg was able to get his message across to the audience.
-Humanity is messy, but there is always room for improvement, and a second chance.
-As he was able to end ‘The 100‘ essentially the way he always envisioned.
+With the series finale, Rothenberg was able to get his message across to the audience.
+Humanity is messy, but there is always room for improvement and a second chance.
+He was able to end ‘The 100‘ essentially the way he always envisioned.
+The show is available on Netflix.